 Notes

-- Help the dough rise more quickly by placing it in a steamy oven.
-This is a handy tip, especially during the cold winter months.
-Place the bowl of dough on the middle rack of a cold oven, and put a pan of boiling water on the rack below the dough.
-Keep the oven door shut to trap the warm steam in the oven.
+- Speed up the rise by placing the bowl of Finnish cardamom dough on the middle rack of a cold oven, and putting a pan of boiling water on the rack below the dough.
+Keep the oven door shut to trap the steam inside.

 - Don't stretch the strands of dough when you're braiding the loaf.
 This will make the loaf skinnier at one end than the other.

 - Don't have pearl sugar?
 Make your own.
-Put ½ cup of granulated sugar in a large skillet, add 1 tablespoon of water, and stir until the sugar forms clumps.
-Add water ¼ teaspoon at a time if not all the sugar clumped.
+Put one-half cup of granulated sugar in a large skillet, add one tablespoon of water, and stir until the sugar forms clumps.
+Add water one-quarter teaspoon at a time if not all the sugar is clumped.
 Set the pan over medium-low heat and stir frequently until the sugar clumps have dried out and you can pick them up easily with a spoon.
 They will continue to harden as they cool.

 - Place an extra cookie sheet under the loaf while it's baking.
 The air trapped between the two cookie sheets insulates the bottom, keeping it from browning too quickly.

-- Use a thermometer to check when your bread is done baking.
-The loaf should be a rich golden brown and have an internal temperature of 190 F.
+- Use a thermometer to check when your Finnish cardamom bread is done baking.
+The loaf should be a rich golden brown and have an internal temperature of 190°F.

 Lisa